 For a keyword tool that is almost wholesome, it’s hard to find any negativity to talk about.
 However, there are a few minor setbacks that I still want to point out.

 1 – By default, the keyword results will be stacked onto one another after each research.
 For example, 50 different suggestions from keyword A and keyword B (and so on) will merge into a long list of 100 over keywords.
 Since it doesn’t open on a new display, it makes examining a bit more exhaustive.
 This isn’t such a big deal as you can always delete the first display before moving on to the next research process, but it’s just another extra step that you need to take.

 2 – If you are looking for domain suggestion and availability, you’ll not find it within LTP for sure.
 This feature is mostly needed for people who are interested in buying and selling domains or wanting to discover a profitable niche.

 3 – The rank tracker feature is a bit slow in the sense that it doesn’t show you the result immediately.
 LTP could take up to about 24 hours to show the performance of my web pages, while the keyword tool that I frequently use is almost always instantaneous.

 Is Long Tail Pro Worth It?

 Overall, LTP is a decent keyword tool.
-It’s created by someone who has experience in this field, the interface is easy to use and it caters for users from different backgrounds and budgets.
+It’s created by someone who has experience in this field, the interface is easy to use and it caters to users from different backgrounds and budgets.
 The latest version has shown quite an improvement from the old one and I am sure that it will continue to evolve for the better in the future.

-In any case, if you are on a shoestring budget or still looking to explore other online opportunities, this robust platform has a free basic keyword tool, website hosting and marketing training – all for the price of one – to help you get started.
+In any case, if you are on a shoestring budget or still looking to explore other online opportunities, this robust platform has a free basic keyword tool, website hosting, and marketing training – all for the price of one – to help you get started.
 Do check it out and if you have other questions or comments, just leave them in the space below.